Yes, Race Matters In Voice Acting. Here’s Why.

 It’s just a correction, a late one, but a correction nonetheless.
 And the white voice actors who resign, do so, because they now understand that.

-You’ve already opened all twelve gifts, and played with them, but soon after realized that you only should’ve gotten half of those presents, while the kid the other presents were supposed to go to, just thinks they didn’t behave well enough this year to receive any gifts.
+The kid the other presents were supposed to go to, woke up that same morning, thinking they just didn’t behave well enough this year to receive any gifts.

-Anyway… most, american cartoon characters are white.
+Anyway… most american cartoon characters are white.
 Therefore, most of their voice actors tend to be.

 I think… Cree Summer has voiced some white girl cartoon characters in the past, but she’s biracial, so she’s half entitled to those roles.